OEM shall be a leading technology trading group in components and systems for sustainable growth.

-OEM offers an extensive and detailed range of industrial components and systems from leading suppliers.
+OEM offers an extensive and detailed range of components and systems from leading suppliers in selected markets in Europe.
 A well-structured local market organisation and efficient logistics make OEM a better alternative to the suppliers' own sales organisations.
 OEM provides a high level of expertise and service, and markets the products according to the specific conditions of each market.

 Goals and objectives

-OEM's overall business objective is to be one of the largest technology trading companies in the company's chosen geographic markets.
-Profitability will be on par with, or better than, that of the largest players in each market.
+OEM´s overall business objective is to be one of the leading technology trading companies in the company's chosen geographic markets.
+Profitability shall be on par with, or better than, that of the largest players in their respective market.

 SALES GROWTH (%)